This event has been and gone!

 Tickets are exchanged for wristbands at the start of the day, allowing free access to all participating venues over the course of the event.

-Seminal '70s post-punk band formed in Prestwich, Greater Manchester, led by the inimitable Mark E Smith.
-Of all the late-'70s punk and post-punk bands, none are longer-lived or more prolific than The Fall, having been known to always push boundaries, and never afraid to experiment.
+The seminal '70s post-punk band formed in Prestwich, Greater Manchester, and were led by the inimitable Mark E Smith.
+Of all the late '70s punk and post-punk bands, none were more prolific than The Fall, having been known to always push boundaries, and never afraid to experiment.

-Famously described as 'always different, always the same' by BBC Radio 1 DJ John Peel, they have maintained their cult status over the decades with an ever-evolving style that still maintains a foundation of jagged guitars, sing-speak vocals, and keyboards to create experimental, abrasive and dense musical cacophony.
+Famously described as 'always different, always the same' by BBC Radio 1 DJ John Peel, they maintained their cult status over the decades with an ever-evolving style that held a foundation of jagged guitars, sing-speak vocals, and keyboards to create experimental, abrasive and dense musical cacophony.
+Mark E Smith sadly passed away on January 23rd 2018.

 The Fall tour dates

-Ghostpoet (aka Obaro Ejimiwe) is a softly-spoken rapper with a gentle presence, muddling through the treacle of modern life.
+Ghostpoet (aka Obaro Ejimiwe) is a softly-spoken vocalist with a gentle presence, muddling through the treacle of modern life.
+He has produced three critically acclaimed albums in his career thus far, of which two were Mercury nominated.
+All three projects have received widespread recognition from critics and playlists alike.

 Ghostpoet tour dates